MORPHINE SULFATE- morphine sulfate injection, solution

 Exposure of adolescent male rats to morphine has been associated with delayed sexual maturation and following mating to untreated females, smaller litters, increased pup mortality, and/or changes in reproductive endocrine status in adult male offspring have been reported (estimated 5 times the plasma levels at the HDD).

-Morphine Sulfate Injection, USP is supplied as a sterile solution in a Single-dose Prefilled NexJect™ Syringe for intravenous administration as follows:
+Morphine Sulfate Injection, USP is supplied as a sterile solution in single-dose Carpuject™ cartridges for use ONLY with the Carpuject™ Holders and NexJect™ prefilled syringes for intravenous administration, and available as follows:

 |Unit of Sale||Concentration|